Canada Day 2023: Ways you can celebrate

 In the Nation’s Capital

 Ottawa is the place to be on Canada Day!
-And for the first time in two years, the city will be celebrating Canada’s birthday in person.

 Join Canadians and visitors decked in red and white as they take part in the biggest party of the year.
 Take in a variety of free programming, interactive activities, special guest appearances, and live performances by some of Canada’s top and emerging musicians.
 Wrap up the day with an impressive fireworks show (weather permitting, of course!)